mosra/magnum/README.md

 Features:

  * Easy-to-use templated mathematical library for matrix/vector calculations.
- * Comprehensive use of C++11 features for safety, performance and ease of development.
  * Hierarchical scene graph which supports transformation caching for better performance, classes for convenient usage of shaders, buffers and textures.
  * Mesh tools for cleaning, optimizing and generating meshes.
 Collection of pre-made graphic primitives and shaders for testing purposes.
+ * Comprehensive use of C++11 features for safety, performance and ease of development.
+All code which doesn't directly interact with OpenGL is covered with unit tests.
+ * Actively maintained Doxygen documentation.
+Occasionally updated snapshot is also available online at http://mosra.cz/blog/magnum-doc .

 INSTALLATION
 ============

 You can either use packaging scripts, which are stored in package/ subdirectory, or compile and install everything manually.
-Note that Doxygen documentation contains more comprehensive guide for building, packaging and crosscompiling.
+Note that Doxygen documentation (see above or build your own using instructions below) contains more comprehensive guide for building, packaging and crosscompiling.

 Minimal dependencies
 --------------------